cloudmesh-deprecated/cloudmesh-iu/README.md

 ### SSHFS

 Sometimes it is beneficial to use your local browsers to access files on romeo.
-We do this at this time just via juliet and anable sharing with sshfs.
-This tool is avialable for many OSes and you need to install it before using.
+We do this at this time just via juliet and enable sharing with sshfs.
+This tool is available for many OSes, and you need to install it before using it.

 Gregor has placed the following additional lines in hos. bashrc file on his local computer: